tendermario/pinger/README.md

 # Pinger

-A tool to test what route is slow.
+A python tool to test what route is slow.

+The `ping.sh` file invokes the `ping.py` and allows successive runs to kill the old process.

 ## For a simple output in ms

 Just run:

 ```
-./shell-ping/pinger.sh
+./shell-ping/ping.sh
 ```

 ## To send data to CloudWatch and automatically monitor your system